Skip to main content

 • Snapshot Class Mapping: facilitates mapping of storage provisioner for Portworx and non-Portworx environments

-If there are multiple snapshot classes in the cluster for the same provisioner, drop-down lists all the available volume snapshot classes.
+If there are multiple snapshot classes in the cluster for the same provisioner, the drop-down lists all the available volume snapshot classes.

 note